-Catholic recently appointed as assistant under secretary, began a discreet investigation to 'consider the cases of Irish Civil Servants who have been suspended from their duties owing to their suspected complicity with the recent Rebellion and to advice how they should be dealt with'.
-88 These were not only those released by Sankey and suspended but also those civil servants who had escaped detention but were suspected by the departmental heads of Sinn Féin sympathies.
-Civil servants still in detention were taken to have been proved guilty and not considered.
+Sankey's inquiry was in fact of the most cursory kind.
+He did a quick trawl to sort out the 1,841 cases of internees and, having identified the 569 dangerous cases to be kept in internment, allowed the release of the others.
+He did not in fact attempt to determine guilt or innocence, simply the degree of danger presented to the State.
+125 The government therefore established an internal and confidential inquiry to deal with the problem of the civil servants who had been released by Sankey, but now remained suspended.
+In July Sir Guy Fleetwood Wilson and Sir William Byrne, an English Catholic recently appointed as Assistant Under-Secretary, began a discreet investigation to 'consider the cases of Irish Civil Servants who have been suspended from their duties owing to their suspected complicity with the recent Rebellion and to advise how they should be dealt with'.
+126 These were not only those released by Sankey and suspended but also those civil servants who had escaped detention but were suspected by the departmental heads of Sinn Féin sympathies.
+Civil servants still in detention were taken to have been proved guilty and were not considered.
 In the growing reaction against the Castle regime and the prevailing spirit of reconciliation, Wilson and Byrne deliberately avoided associating their investigation with the Castle.
 They dealt directly with the departmental heads, private rooms were secured in Hume Street and secretarial and clerical assistance dispensed with.
-Working from lists of suspects forwarded by the heads of departments along with departmental, military and police records, and after interviewing fourteen of those heads, the investigation looked at the cases of forty-two men, mostly of the lower ranks.
-The accused were encouraged to make the best possible case for themselves and were assured that both Wilson and Byrne, as civil servants themselves, would find it 'a genuine pleasure' to recommend reinstatement.89 The reaction of the accused however dismayed their interrogators;
+Working from lists of suspects forwarded by the heads of departments along with departmental, military and police records, and after interviewing fourteen of the departmental heads, the investigation looked at the cases of forty-two men, mostly of the lower ranks.
+The accused were encouraged to make the best possible case for themselves and were assured that both Wilson and Byrne, as civil servants themselves, would find it 'a genuine pleasure' to recommend reinstatement.
+127 The reaction of the accused, however, dismayed their interrogators: